hariszaf/microbetag/notes.md

 - [FlashWeave](https://github.com/meringlab/FlashWeave.jl) [1] (if user does not provide an edge list along with the OTU table)

 - [FAPROTAX](http://www.loucalab.com/archive/FAPROTAX/lib/php/index.php) (as part of the phenotipic channel)

-- [BugBase](https://bugbase.cs.umn.edu/index.html) (as part of the phenotipic channel)

-- Pathway complementarity module only for the associations where both taxa are at the species or the strain level

 > *microbetag* needs to assign a NCBI Taxonomy Id to those taxonomies of the OTU table that are at the species level.
 This is not a straight-forward task across the various reference databases might be used for the taxonomy assignment step.
 Currently, *microbetag* supports OTU tables derived from the Silva v.138 release; Qiime2 and DADA2 .
 Alternatively, one may provide an OTU table derived from any reference database of choice with an extra column denoting the NCBI Taxonomy Id assigned to each OTU (see example [here]()).